HaigeWang1/Paper-Semantification/README.md

 ### 5. Output and Syncing
 #### Store KG privately, ensuring security of personal data such as email addresses.
 If pushing to a public KG, sanitize private data.
 Synchronize entities linked to Wikidata.

-### 6. SemPubFlow Integration
-#### Invoke metadata extraction modules for uploaded PDFs to auto-populate and validate necessary fields.

 # Current Status of task
 - [ ] Access API